 With more competition in the space now, smart robot vacuums have really stepped their game up.
 If this is all new to you, it may be confusing with so many options and functionality available.

 Here are some things to look for and know before purchasing a smart robotic vacuum:

 - Wheel size.
-If you have hard floors and carpets you will want to make sure the vacuum can clear and work on both.
+If you have hard floors and carpets, you will want to make sure the vacuum can clear and work on both.
 If you have shag carpet, be sure it can handle that.

 - Noise level.
 Some vacuums are louder than others.
-I don’t know about you but I would prefer my vacuum to be as quiet as possible, especially at night.
+I don’t know about you, but I would prefer my vacuum to be as quiet as possible, especially at night.

 - Voice Control.
 Does it offer compatibility with your voice assistant?
 Alexa, clean the floors.

 - No-go zones.
 These are areas you don’t want the vacuum to go, like a virtual wall.
-Some use physical barriers or tape and some can be mapped from the app.
+Some use physical barriers or tape, and some can be mapped from the app.

 - Battery life.
 This is important if you have a larger house.
 Most robot vacuums have batteries that last about 2-2.5 hours.
-Most will know when they are running low and will return to there port to charge.
+Most will know when they are running low and will return to their port to charge.

 Some robot vacuums will also have the ability to mop with attachable cleaning pads and water tanks.

 Smart Pet feeders give you the ability to feed your pets from anywhere.
-Some even have built in cameras that allow you to check in on them when your’e not home.
+Some even have built-in cameras that allow you to check in on them when you’re not home.

-Some pet feeders offer schedules, portion control and some other cool ways to help monitor your pet’s nutrition.
-The Petnet SmartFeeder is a pretty solid choice and it can integrate into your existing smart home.
-It doesn’t have a camera but there are workarounds for that if its a must have.
+Some pet feeders offer schedules, portion control, and other cool ways to help monitor your pet’s nutrition.
+The WOPET Smart Feeder is a pretty solid choice, and it can integrate into your existing smart home.
+It doesn’t have a camera, but there are workarounds if it’s a must-have.